CliMA/CloudMicrophysics.jl/docs/src/Microphysics2M.md

   [ClimaParams](https://github.com/CliMA/ClimaParams.jl)
   and can be overwritten using the `toml` files.

-## The Seifert and Beheng (2006) parametrization
+## The Seifert and Beheng (2006) parameterization

-The [SeifertBeheng2006](@cite) parametrization provides process rates for autoconversion, accretion, self-collection of cloud droplets and raindrops, raindrops breakup, raindrops mean fall speed, and rain evaporation.
-This parametrization is directly derived from the stochastic collection equation (SCE) with a piecewise polynomial collsion kernel.
+The [SeifertBeheng2006](@cite) parameterization provides process rates for autoconversion, accretion, self-collection of cloud droplets and raindrops, raindrops breakup, raindrops mean fall speed, and rain evaporation.
+This parameterization is directly derived from the stochastic collection equation (SCE) with a piecewise polynomial collision kernel.
 It assumes
 - a generalized gamma distribution for cloud droplets (as a function of mass)
 - an exponential distribution for raindrops (as a function of diameter)

-The piece-wise polynomial collection kernel, used for the derivation of the parametrization, is given by:
+The piece-wise polynomial collection kernel, used for the derivation of the parameterization, is given by:
 ```math
 \begin{align}
     K(x,y) =